bazelbuild/bazel/site/docs/skylark/macros.md

 ## Usage

-The typical use-case for a macro is when you want to reuse a rule.
+The typical use case for a macro is when you want to reuse a rule.

-For example, we have a genrule in a BUILD file that generates a file using `//:generator` with a `some_arg` argument hardcoded in the command:
+For example, genrule in a BUILD file generates a file using `//:generator` with a `some_arg` argument hardcoded in the command:

 ```python
 genrule(